Bianca Maria Visconti: Bethrothal and wedding

-In 1430, at the age of five, Bianca Maria was betrothed to the condottiero Francesco I Sforza, a man twenty-four years older than she.
+In 1430, at the age of five, Visconti was betrothed to the condottiero Francesco I Sforza, a man twenty-four years her elder.
 In that year the condotta (contract) between Milan and Sforza came to an end, and the betrothal was a move to keep the powerful general tied with Milan.
 It has also been suggested that Visconti enticed Sforza with the promise of appointing him as legitimate heir to the duchy.
 Sforza probably also accepted because of the rich dowry, which included territories in the areas of Cremona, Castellazzo di Bollate and Bosco Frugarolo.
 The contract was signed on 23 February 1432 in the castle of Porta Giovia, the Visconti residence in Milan.
-Bianca Maria's official spokesperson was her godfather, Andrea Visconti, general of the Humiliates order.
-The presence of Bianca Maria and her mother at the ceremony is not certain; according to some sources, she visited Milan for the first time when she was already of marrying age.
+Visconti's official spokesperson was her godfather, Andrea Visconti, general of the Humiliates order.
+The presence of Visconti and her mother at the ceremony is not certain; according to some sources, she visited Milan for the first time when she was already of marrying age.

 In the following years, the suspicious Filippo Maria tried twice to dissolve the betrothal with the ambitious Sforza: in 1434, after the latter had sided with Pope Eugene IV, who sent him to fight Milan, Carlo Gonzaga, the son of the Marquis of Mantua, was contacted.
-The later project of betrothing Bianca Maria with Leonello d'Este, marquis of Ferrara, Modena and Reggio, was only a political move to pressure Sforza to leave the alliance formed by the Republic of Venice against Milan.
-Bianca Maria's trip to Ferrara at that time (September 1440) was also her first confirmed trip outside Abbiategrasso.
-The attempt to force Sforza to change alliances was fruitless, and Bianca Maria returned to her castle in April 1441.
+The later project of betrothing Visconti to Leonello d'Este, marquis of Ferrara, Modena and Reggio, was only a political move to pressure Sforza to leave the alliance formed by the Republic of Venice against Milan.
+Visconti's trip to Ferrara at that time (September 1440) was also her first confirmed trip outside Abbiategrasso.
+The attempt to force Sforza to change alliances was fruitless, and Visconti returned to her castle in April 1441.

-In the same year Niccolò Piccinino, captain of the Milanese troops, created difficulties for Francesco; he asked Visconti for lordship of Piacenza in return for his capture of Sforza.
-Visconti then moved toward reconciling with Sforza, suspending hostilities and sending him peace proposals, together with the proxy for the marriage with Bianca Maria.
+Also in 1441, Niccolò Piccinino, captain of the Milanese troops, created difficulties for Sforza; he asked Visconti for lordship of Piacenza in return for his capture of Sforza.
+Visconti then moved toward reconciling with Sforza, suspending hostilities and sending him peace proposals, together with the proxy for the marriage with Visconti.